Veracruz: Largest cities

 The state of Veracruz, especially its port, has been a crossroads for various cultures since the very early colonial period.
 The port of Veracruz has brought cargo, sailors, seamen, and slaves from various parts of the world, especially from the Caribbean and Europe.
-The state has indigenous cultural influences mixed with those from Europe, Africa and the Afro-Caribbean.
-These can be best seen in the music, the culinary traditions and in the people themselves.
+The state has Indigenous cultural influences mixed with those from Europe, Africa, and the Afro-Caribbean.
+These can be best found in the state's music, its culinary traditions, and the people themselves.

 The number of ethnic communities in the state has been calculated at 2,062.
-The most numerous include the Nahuas, Totonacs, Huastecs, Popolucs, Zapotecas, Chinantecas, Otomis, Mazatecas, Tepehuas, Mixtecas, Zoques, Mixes, Mayas and Tzotzils, all indigenous groups.
-The largest are Nahuas, who make up over half of the indigenous population.
-Most native communities can be found in 68 municipalities especially in Tehuipango, Mixtla de Altamirano, Astacinga, Soledad Atzompa, Atlahuilco, Tequila, Tlaquilpan, Los Reyes, Magdalena, San Andres Tenejapan, Tantoyuca, Zongolica, Chicontepec, Papantla, Ixhuatlán de Madero, Soteapan, Playa Vicente, Mecayapan y Coyutla, Benito Juárez, Coxquihi, Espinal, Filomeno Mata, Ixcatepec, Mecatlán and Zozocolco de Hidalgo.
-In 1998, about 10% of the population spoke an indigenous language; however, this does not take into account all indigenous peoples.
-The census of 2005 counted 605,135 as speaking an indigenous language.
+The most numerous include the Nahuas, Totonacs, Huastecs, Popoluca, Zapotecas, Chinantecas, Otomi, Mazatec, Tepehuas, Mixtecs, Zoque, Mixes, Mayas, and Tzotzils, all Indigenous groups.
+The largest community is the Nahuas, who make up over half the Indigenous population.
+Most native communities can be found in 68 municipalities, especially Tehuipango, Mixtla de Altamirano, Astacinga, Soledad Atzompa, Atlahuilco, Tequila, Tlaquilpan, Los Reyes, Magdalena, San Andres Tenejapan, Tantoyuca, Zongolica, Chicontepec, Papantla, Ixhuatlán de Madero, Soteapan, Playa Vicente, Mecayapan y Coyutla, Benito Juárez, Coxquihi, Espinal, Filomeno Mata, Ixcatepec, Mecatlán, and Zozocolco de Hidalgo.

+In 1998, about 10% of the population reportedly spoke an Indigenous language; however, this does not take into account all Indigenous peoples.
+The census of 2005 counted 605,135 as speaking an Indigenous language.